zzappa/topAIpapers/README.md

 For the whole list, [see all papers](/papers.md).

-I got the list parsing SemanticScholar as they have the best API (Google Scholar should also be fine, but it's harder to parse.)
+I got this list parsing SemanticScholar as they have the best API (Google Scholar should also be fine, but it's harder to parse).
 You can generate your own raw list via the [notebook](/top_papers.ipynb).